 Less common causes of anaphylaxis include:

-Anaphylaxis triggered by exercise varies from person to person.
+Anaphylaxis triggered by exercise is not common and varies from person to person.
 In some people, aerobic activity, such as jogging, triggers anaphylaxis.
 In others, less intense physical activity, such as walking, can trigger a reaction.
-Eating certain foods before exercise or exercising when the weather is hot, cold or humid has also been linked to anaphylaxis in some people.
+Eating certain foods before exercise or exercising when the weather is hot, cold or humid also has been linked to anaphylaxis in some people.
 Talk with your doctor about any precautions you should take when exercising.

 If you don't know what triggers your allergy attack, your doctor may do tests to try to identify the offending allergen.
 In some cases, the cause of anaphylaxis is never identified.
 This is known as idiopathic anaphylaxis.